rimworld-frontierdevelopment/Shields/README.md

 - Stop movement of pawns in or out of the shields
 - Stop fires

-#### Sizes
-- Shields come in three sizes:
-  - small (3m)
-  - medium (3m - 10m)
-  - large (5m - 25m)
-- The small shield is minifiable and portable and contains an internal battery (1000 Wd, 50% efficient)
-- Larger shields can soak more heat before the shield collapses

 #### AI

 The AI has been modified to be aware of shields.
 Colonists will not attempt to hunt through shields.
 AI will not attempt